 Free Rabies Clinic

 Free rabies clinics are scheduled twice a year to coincide with each of the licensing periods for dogs and cats.
-Advanced notice will be given prior to these events.
-The next free rabies clinic will be held on October 2nd.
-For more details on the clinic including how to register, see the attached.
+The next clinic is scheduled for Saturday, January 22.
+Registration for all clinics is required for the clinic.
+For more details on the clinic including how to register, check here.
 The rabies vaccine is available for both dogs and cats.
 Please adhere to the following rules:

 Animal Cruelty Information: